monken/cfn-include/README.md

 ## Examples

+See [/examples](https://github.com/monken/cfn-include/tree/master/examples) for templates that call an API Gateway endpoint to collect AMI IDs for all regions.

-This will process the template, minimize it and upload the result to S3.
+This will process a template, minimize it and upload the result to S3.

 ```bash
 cfn-include example.template -m | aws s3 cp - s3://bucket-name/output.template